hiik3n/esp8266_sensor_prj/README.md

 # esp8266_sensor_prj

-Use esp8266 to read data from sensor, then push data to server
+Use esp8266 to read data from sensor (LM35, collected data is weird but can be used for example)

-Use MicroPython to develop firmware
+Use MicroPython to develop firmware (or software), python version is 2.7.10

-Use webrepl to remote monitoring and modify the code
+Use webrepl to remote monitoring and modify the code (something like OTA - Over the air)

-Python version is 2.7.10
+Push data to thinkspeak.com

 ## User Stories